bakercp-archive/ofMinGW/README.md

 A preconfigured MinGW setup for compiling openFrameworks applications and 3rd party libraries (via openFrameworks' Apothecary scripts).

-It is also used as the toolchain for ofSketch on windows.
+It is also used as the toolchain for [ofSketch](https://github.com/olab-io/ofSketch) on Windows.

 # How was it made?